HeroCollage3.png

 The word is power.

-We Tell Our Selves is about collectively changing the language and perceptions of women’s identities and power, and fortifying the work for equity, justice, and freedom.
+We Tell Our Selves is about collectively changing the narratives and perceptions around women’s identities and power — fortifying the work for equity, justice, and freedom.

 Artboard%2B40.jpg